RedisLabs/redislabs-docs/content/rs/references/rladmin.md

 | force | Forces upgrade and skips warnings and confirmations |
 | and module | Clause that allows upgrade of BDB and specified Redis module in a single step with only one restart (can be specified multiple times) |

 As of v6.2.4, the default behavior for `upgrade db` has changed.
 It is now controlled by a new parameter that sets the default upgrade policy used to create new databases and to upgrade ones already in the cluster.
-To learn more, see [TBD](#).
+To learn more, see [tune cluster default_redis_version](#tune).

 ### `verify`